 In the wake of recent attacks against MSP Automation tools, I’d like to take a moment to discuss ImmyBot’s security posture, and what our plans are to remain ahead of the curve.

-- We are undergoing a SOC 2 audit which will be complete by the end of 2021, we intend to be SOC 2 Type II by 2022Q2
+- We are SOC 2 Type I compliant and intend to be SOC 2 Type II by 2022Q2

 - ImmyBot instances are isolated with their own database, app services and storage accounts